Pesticides

 Pesticide reports

-The Bilan des plans de réduction des pesticides sur les terrains de golf (PDF 2.65 Mb) provides a profile of the pesticides applied in this sector, based on the reduction plans submitted to the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) every three years.
+The Bilan des plans de réduction des pesticides sur les terrains de golf (PDF 2.65 Mb) provides a profile of the pesticides applied in this sector, based on the reduction plans submitted to the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs every three years.

 Assessment of pesticide risks to health and the environment

-L’indicateur de risque des pesticides du Québec (IRPeQ This hyperlink will open in a new window.) enables the assessment of potential risk related to the use of pesticides.
+L’indicateur de risque des pesticides du Québec (IRPeQ) enables the assessment ofthe risk related to the use of pesticides.
+At company level, IRPeQ enables pesticide use risk monitoring.

 Monitoring pesticides in the environment